 Clinical Services: Interns spend about 20 hours per week engaging in direct clinical services, as described below.

-Individual & Couple Therapy: Interns devote approximately ten hours per week to providing psychotherapy services to individual clients and couples.
+Individual & Couple Therapy: Interns devote 8-12 hours per week to providing psychotherapy services to individual clients and couples.

 Group Therapy: Interns co-lead at least one interpersonal process group each semester (two hours per week).
 In addition to traditional process-focused groups, structured groups with a skill-building focus are also offered; interns who choose to complete an SIA in Group Therapy can co-facilitate these.

-Initial Consultation: Interns are generally responsible for providing two to three initial consultations each week.
+Initial Consultation: Interns are generally responsible for providing approximately two initial consultations each week.
 Many of these will be non-emergent requests for services, while some will be with students in crisis.

-Psychological Assessment; In addition to conducting initial consultations for new clients, interns occasionally administer and interpret psychological tests.
+Psychological Assessment: In addition to conducting initial consultations for new clients and reviewing measures of client progress (e.g., CCAPS), interns learn to administer and interpret psychological tests through the Assessment Seminar.

 Outreach Services: Interns participate in a variety of outreach activities such as presentations, university-wide fairs, and programming targeted at populations who typically do not seek counseling services.
 Each intern is encouraged to develop an ongoing working relationship with at least one of the Diversity Offices on campus, such as the Asian Pacific American Cultural Center, The Black African American Cultural Center, the Native American Cultural Center, El Centro, the Pride Resource Center, Resources for Disabled Students, the Women and Gender Advocacy Center, International Student Services or Adult Learners and Veteran’s Services.
 Outreach presentations may occasionally be scheduled outside of normal business hours.